 The main reason that you’ll use deck mounted lights on your kayak is that they other boats and vessels will be able to see you and will help you stay safe out on the water.

-You can get a stern mounted light that will shine light in every direction.
+You can get a stern mounted kayak light that will shine light in every direction.
 Using this type you’ll get 360 degree visibility as opposed to the handheld ones which will shine where you point them.
-Just make sure you don’t obstruct the light and have it high enough, especially if you set your anchor down for a spot of fishing.
+Just make sure you don’t obstruct the light and have it high enough, especially if you’re a kayak angler who’s set their anchor down for a spot of fishing.

-You can also get navigation lights which are the red and green lights you’ve probably seen when at watercraft at night.
-These are usually mounted to the bow of boats to help other people see where you are.
+You can also get a navigation light.
+These are the red and green lights you’ve probably seen on watercraft at night.
+They are usually mounted to the bow of boats to help other people see where you are.

 If you’re out for a paddle at night in the pitch black, the last thing you want is to lose your light overboard.
 It can happen very easily if you don’t mount you light correctly.
 There are a few different options when it comes to mounting your light to your kayak.
 Let’s take a look at some of them now.

 Suction mounting lights are one of the simplest ways of attaching a light to your kayak.
 They’re lightweight, easy to set up, moveable and very affordable making them a good option for those on a budget.